akflds/nigel-plebes/README.md

-# Spelling Bee
+# Nigel Plebes

-A word guessing game, loosely on the [NYT's Spelling Bee](https://www.nytimes.com/puzzles/spelling-bee).
+A word guessing game, inspired by the [NYT's Spelling Bee](https://www.nytimes.com/puzzles/spelling-bee).

+Find as many words as you can with the 9 letters on screen.
+If you find the 9 letter word, you win the round!

-You can play the game here: [https://nigel-plebes.netlify.app/](https://nigel-plebes.netlify.app/)
+This app was built using React.
+You can play it here: [https://nigel-plebes.netlify.app/](https://nigel-plebes.netlify.app/)

+Note: I'm currently using a limited word list.
+Please don't take it personally if it doesn't recognise one of your guesses.
+I'm working on a more robust back-end with a lot more words!

-## Who's Nigel Plebes?
+## Who is Nigel Plebes?

-You'll figure it out...
+You'll figure it out... ;)